renewalsa-websites/craft-template/docs/security-and-compliance.md

 The password policy settings can be changes via `config/password-policy.php` but the default configuration complies with the minimum standards for Renewal SA's security standards.

 ### Craft Settings for Enhanced Security
 Craft contains a number of settings which can enhance the security of the application, removing the need for additional plugins as might be the case in a WordPress based site.
-By default these are usually off or set to very forigiving defaults to not slow down development, but these should be set for the production environment to secure the application properly.
+By default these are usually off or set to very forgiving defaults to not slow down development, but these should be set for the production environment to secure the application properly.

 #### Change the admin path

 [Craft Docs - cpTrigger](https://craftcms.com/docs/5.x/reference/config/general.html#cptrigger)

-The `cptrigger`setting controls the url path by which the login and admin sections of the site can be accessed.
+The `cptrigger` setting controls the url path by which the login and admin sections of the site can be accessed.
 Default is `admin` which means you can log in by visiting `https://yoursite.com/admin/`.
-It is reccomended to change this from the default, to prevent common scanning or brute force attacks against the login page.
+It is recommended to change this from the default, to prevent common scanning or brute force attacks against the login page.
 This is an example of security through obscurity - which will not stop a determined attacker, but does reduce the load on the server from automated attacks, botnets etc which will be searching for the defaults.

 #### Prevent brute force password attacks

 [Craft Docs - maxInvalidLogins](https://craftcms.com/docs/5.x/reference/config/general.html#maxinvalidlogins)

 The `maxInvalidLogins` setting controls how many login attempts a user can fail before they are temporarily blocked by the system.
 The default value is `5`.
-It is reccomended to set this to `3` on production sites.
+It is recommended to set this to `3` on production sites.
 The period of time that these attempts can occur within is controlled by `invalidLoginWindowDuration`, which is set to `3600` (1 hour in seconds) by default.
 The time that a user is locked out of the system for is set by `cooldownDuration` which has a default value of `300`, which is 5 minutes in seconds.

-For production apps the following settings are reccomended
+For production apps the following settings are recommended

 ```
 'maxInvalidLogins' => 3,